HanoverStatsLabs/resources/labs/Lab7Instructions.md

     guns$hdicat <- guns$hdi %>% cut(breaks=c(0.75, 0.85, 0.95))
     ```

-    If this worked correctly, you should see the new variable `hdicat` in the data viewer.
+    If this worked correctly, you should see a new column `hdicat` added to the `guns` dataset.

     Now we make a paneled scatterplot for `mort_rate` versus `own_rate`, paneled by `hdicat`.
 We use `ladd` to add the linear models and `cor` to find the correlations: